rubenhortas/rubenhortas.github.io/_posts/2022-09-16-fixing-error-0x0000011b-windows10.md

 title: Fixing error 0x0000011b on Windows 10
 date: 2022-09-16 00:00:01 +0000
 categories: [windows10, administration]
-tags: [windows10, administration, windows, error, howto, printer]
+tags: [windows10, administration, windows, error, printer]
 ---

 A few days ago, as a personal favor, I had to configure some network printers between some Windows 10 computers.
 Nothing complicated...
 Until error 0x0000011b appeared...

 > Windows cannot connect to the printer.
 Error: Operation failed with error 0x0000011b on the network.